top of page

 illustration of people in different job fields

-4. Physics is a global enterprise and offers you the opportunity to work abroad, or in international research collaborations.
+4 - Engage in Global Research: Physics is a global enterprise, offering opportunities to work abroad or participate in international research collaborations.

 Begin your journey of understanding everything now!